clovenski/mnist-demo/README.md

 - TensorFlow 1.11.0
 - SciPy 1.1.0

-## Note

-This project is still a work in progress.

 ## Examples

-Note: images are outdated, but give a general idea of what to expect
+Note: images are <u>outdated</u> but give a general idea of what to expect

 ![Alt text](examples/ex1_wf.png)